 If you have been let down by a Barrister, and they have been negligent, we may be able to assist you to pursue a claim for the compensation you are owed.

 We should emphasise we are not able to assist you if the service you received was simply poor.
 In this case, you may be able to submit a formal complaint, please refer to our ‘Negligence or just a complaint’ page for further information.

-Get in touch now and find out how we can help with your case for compensation for Barrister negligence.
+Get in touch today and find out how we can help with your case for Barrister negligence compensation.

 Please call us on 0800 234 3234 or contact us and a member of our legal team will call you back.